 Our real estate portfolio is primarily located in the geographical markets of Manhattan, Westchester County and Connecticut.
 The primary sources of revenue are generated from tenant rents and escalations and reimbursement revenue.
 Real estate property operating expenses consist primarily of security, maintenance, utility costs, real estate taxes and ground rent expense (at certain applicable properties).
-See Note 4, "Preferred Equity and Other Investment," for additional details on our preferred equity investments.
+See Note 5, "Preferred Equity and Other Investment," for additional details on our preferred equity and other investment.